Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Precise Fine-tune for Causal Discovery

-To conduct our evaluation, we consider baselines using closed-source LLMs such as GPT-4 turbo, GPT-4, GPT-3.5, and Claude 2, as well as open-source LLMs such as LLaMa2-13B and Mistral-7B-v0.2 in a zero-shot manner with the provided instructions in the generated data.
-We evaluate our model not only in overall accuracy but also in the accuracy of the four scenarios we constructed.
+\textbf{Main evaluation on the fine-tuned model.} We consider baselines using closed-source LLMs such as GPT-4 turbo, GPT-4, GPT-3.5, and Claude 2, as well as open-source LLMs such as LLaMa2-13B and Mistral-7B-v0.2 in a zero-shot manner with the provided instructions in the generated data.
+We evaluate our model not only in overall accuracy but also in the accuracy of the four scenarios we construct in Section \ref{sec:fine}.
 The results are summarized in Table \ref{tab:finetune}.
 There are four key points.
 First, our fine-tuned model achieves the best overall accuracy.
-Notably, it performs well in scenarios 2 to 4, adhering strictly to numerical reasoning results even when encountering counter-intuitive hypotheses, such as ``Child's height causes Father's height''.
+Notably, it performs well in scenarios 2 to 4, adhering strictly to numerical reasoning results even when encountering counter-intuitive hypotheses.
 Second, in scenario 1, Mistral-7B-v0.2 shows slightly lower performance compared to GPT-4 and GPT-4 turbo.
 This is expected as scenario 1 requires language models to utilize their own knowledge for causal discovery, and GPT-4 (turbo) excels in this aspect due to its superior performance on common knowledge benchmarks.
-Surprisingly, our findings reveal that after fine-tuning, Mistral-7B-v0.2 outperforms the zero-shot approach, primarily due to training on output format.
+Surprisingly, our findings reveal that after fine-tuning, Mistral-7B-v0.2 outperforms the zero-shot approach, primarily due to training on the output format.
 Third, LLaMa2-13B and GPT-3.5 struggle with scenario 1.
 They find it hard to grasp the instructions for both scenarios 1 and 2, often responding with \textit{No Causal Relation} for scenario 1 without leveraging their own knowledge.
 Another interesting key finding is that GPT-3.5 and GPT-4 struggle with scenario 4, as they recognize the counter-intuitive causal relationship and prefer their own knowledge over numerical reasoning.